matteocorti/check_ssl_cert/README.md

                                    attributes.
    -m,--match.
 Pattern to match the CN or AltName
                                    (can be specified multiple times)
+      --maximum-validity [days]    The maximum validity of the certificate must not exceed 'days' (default 397)
+                                   This check is automatic for HTTPS
       --nmap-bin path              Path of the nmap binary to be used --no-perf                    Do not show performance data
       --no-proxy                   Ignore the http_proxy and https_proxy